apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 )
 ```

-There are quite a few other Zephyr flags that must also be imported in order to get Zephyr include paths and flags such `-mcpu`, `-mfloat-abi`, and so on:
+There are quite a few other Zephyr flags that must also be imported in order to get Zephyr include paths and flags such `-mcpu`, `mthumb`, `-mabi`, and so on:

 ```cmake
 # Import TOOLCHAIN_C_FLAGS from Zephyr as -Xcc flags